From Gaming Cultures to The Archaeology of Death and Crime Scenes, arts subjects are some of the most varied and interesting across all UQ’s programs.

 In this course, you’ll explore and discuss photography and all the controversies surrounding it.
 You’ll visit exhibitions and view key historical and modern photographic artworks.

-Whether you’re a film camera aficionado, polaroid junkie or VSCO girl, this course covers everything you need to know about photography as a powerful form of visual communication. 📷
+Whether you’re a film camera aficionado, polaroid junkie or VSCO girl, this course covers everything you need to know about photography as a form of visual communication. 📷